BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 <!-- [![Notarize Assets with CAS](https://github.com/BigThunderSR/homeassistant-addons-onstar2mqtt/actions/workflows/cas_notarize.yml/badge.svg)](https://github.com/BigThunderSR/homeassistant-addons-onstar2mqtt/actions/workflows/cas_notarize.yml)
 [![Authenticate Assets with CAS](https://github.com/BigThunderSR/homeassistant-addons-onstar2mqtt/actions/workflows/cas_authenticate.yml/badge.svg)](https://github.com/BigThunderSR/homeassistant-addons-onstar2mqtt/actions/workflows/cas_authenticate.yml) -->

 Home Assistant Add-on of [BigThunderSR/onstar2mqtt](https://github.com/BigThunderSR/onstar2mqtt) which provides the ability to run up to four independent instances if you have up to four vehicles that you would like to connect to.
+Please note that only US and Canadian OnStar accounts are known to work with this integration.

 [BigThunderSR/onstar2mqtt](https://github.com/BigThunderSR/onstar2mqtt) was originally based on [michaelwoods/onstar2mqtt](https://github.com/michaelwoods/onstar2mqtt) and this add-on was originally based on modifications to [dannysporea/onstar2mqtt-addon](https://github.com/dannysporea/onstar2mqtt-addon)'s HA add-on config and has since been significantly modified/updated from the originals while adding many new capabilities and features over time.
 <!--Add-on documentation: <https://developers.home-assistant.io/docs/add-ons> -->